Program Overview and Description:

 The Chronicle of Higher Education compiles information on the salaries paid to senior administrative positions.
 Learn more about the compensation you might expect for various positions at higher education institutions.

-Effective Summer 2021, tuition for the 24 credits of the superintendent/district leadership license is $600 per credit.
-If students elect to continue their studies for an Ed.D. in Educational Leadership, they will take an additional 30 credits at the regular graduate tuition rate of $1052 per credit.
-The Board of Trustees sets the tuition annually, so a small increase each year is possible.
+Effective Summer 2022, tuition for the academic year of 2022-23, 24 credits of the superintendent/district leadership license is $611 per credit.
+If students elect to continue their studies for an Ed.D. in Educational Leadership, they will take an additional 30 credits at the regular graduate tuition rate of $1072 per credit.
 In addition, doctoral students pay a $105 fee each term.

 Tuition is only one factor in choosing a program.
 Completion rates are another important element of doctoral programs.
 Edgewood College boasts an 85 percent completion rate, compared to 57 percent at other institutions.

 Therefore, your chances of attending Edgewood College and completing your degree are much higher, making it a smart investment of both time and money.